HistoryAtState/hsg-project/README.md

 ## Notes

-- This has been tested with Mac OS X 10.11 and Amazon Linux
+- This has been tested with Mac OS X 10.11, Amazon Linux, and oXygen 17.1
 - To add a repository, add its info to build.properties
 - Pull requests welcome